nHunter0/Youtube-Firefox-bookmark-folder-mp3-convertor/README.md

 ## Usage
  * In firefox, right click the bookmark folder containing the music, next select "Copy" from the drop down menu.
- * With bookmarked folder copied to clipboard, paste into txt file named 'bookmark.txt'
+ * With bookmarked folder copied to clipboard, paste into txt file 'bookmark.txt'
  * Finally execute the python file

 ## Requirements